aleixcastellvi/tech-doc/python-setup.md

 # Python and Alias Setup Guide

-By default, macOS comes with Python and pip pre-installed, but it's often necessary to install newer versions and follow these configuration steps.
+By default, macOS comes with **python** and **pip** pre-installed, but it's often necessary to install newer versions and follow these configuration steps.

+You can download the latest version of Python (which includes pip by default) from the official Python website: [link here.](https://www.python.org/downloads)

-First, ensure Python 3 is installed:
+First, after installing python, ensure Python 3 is installed:

 ```bash
 which python3
 ```

-This should return something like:
+This should return something like the following.
+This is the full path where Python 3 is installed.

 ```
 /usr/local/bin/python3
 ```

-This is the full path where Python 3 is installed.

 You can also check the installed version with: